readysettech/readyset/docs/src/dev.md

 Building binaries locally, and then trying to use them in a remote virtual machine may cause issues if your local glibc version is newer than the glibc version in the virtual machine.
-To help aleviate this issue, we have scripts which will build a docker container for a specific version of ubuntu, and then run cargo inside of this container for you.
+To help alleviate this issue, we have scripts which will build a docker container for a specific version of ubuntu, and then run cargo inside of this container for you.
 You use it in place of `cargo`, and it will create a `target-ubuntu2004` folder at the root of the monorepo where